lucianoA-dev/lucianoA-dev/README.md

 - <img src="https://upload.wikimedia.org/wikipedia/commons/1/1a/Flag_of_Argentina.svg" alt="Argentina" width="20"/> Based in **Argentina**
 - 🗣️ Native **Spanish**, advanced **English**
 - 🌱 Lifelong learner.
 Interested in everything from testing to software development
 - 💬 Always open to collaboration or advice
+- 🎯 Detail-oriented and perfectionist, passionate about clean code, quality, and best practices

 ---